elseone101/fedora-kde-bootc/README.md

 ## Explaining the Containerfile step by step
 ### Image base
-The `fedora-bootc` project is part of the Cloud Native Computing Foundation (CNCF) Sandbox projects and  generates reference "base images" of bootable containers designed for use with the bootc project.
-In this project, I'm using  `quay.io/fedora/fedora-bootc` as base image. `fedora-kinoite` is based off it with KDE included.
+The `fedora-bootc` project is part of the Cloud Native Computing Foundation (CNCF) Sandbox projects and  generates reference "base images" of bootable containers designed for use with the bootc project. `fedora-kinoite` is based off it with KDE included.
 ```
 FROM quay.io/fedora/fedora-kinoite
 ```
 ### Setup filesystem
 `/opt` is a directory where software is installed when it isn't cleanly organized as it should be in `/usr`.
 Writable files are linked to equivalents in `/var/opt`.
-In case `/opt` is linked to `/var/opt`, let us revert that.
+In order to keep `/opt` seamless with `/usr`, it is linked to `/usr/opt`
 ```
+RUN <<EOOPT
+mkdir /usr/opt
-RUN [ -d /opt ] || ( rm -f /opt; mkdir /opt )
+[ -d /opt ] && mv /opt/* /usr/opt
+rm -f /opt
+ln -sf usr/opt /opt
+EOOPT
 ```
 In some cases, for successful package installation the `/var/roothome` directory must exist.
 If this folder is missing, the container build may fail.
 It is advisable to create this directory before installing packages.
 ```